Back to National Guide

 What Affects the Cost

 • Clearing method.
-Rod clearing is the most affordable.
-High-pressure jetting costs more.
-CCTV inspection adds a diagnostic component.
+Electric eel or rod clearing runs $100–$300.
+High-pressure jetting costs $300–$600.
+CCTV adds $250–$550 for a diagnostic layer.

 Blocked drains can escalate quickly when sewage backs up into showers or floor wastes.
-After-hours, weekend, and public holiday callouts carry premium rates.
+After-hours, weekend, and public holiday callouts carry significant premium rates.
 If only one drain is slow and there is no overflow, scheduling during business hours saves money.
 If sewage is backing up or multiple fixtures are affected, call immediately.

 Sydney-Specific Considerations

-Sydney's inner-city terraces, particularly in Paddington, Surry Hills, Darlinghurst, and Glebe, often share drainage systems between adjoining properties.
+Inner-city terraces and shared drainage.
+Sydney's terrace rows in Paddington, Surry Hills, Darlinghurst, Glebe, and Balmain often share drainage systems between adjoining properties.
 A blockage in one terrace can back up into a neighbour's drains, and responsibility for the shared section can be disputed.
 Check your sewer service diagram (available from Sydney Water) to understand where your private drain ends and the shared or Sydney Water main begins.
+Property owners are responsible for all pipes from the house to the Sydney Water connection point, which may extend beyond the property boundary under footpaths or roads.
+Sydney Water clears main sewer blockages at no charge: call 13 20 90 if multiple properties are affected or overflow occurs at a Sydney Water maintenance hole.

 Hiring a Licensed Plumber in NSW